 Kids 13 and under $23.00 + $2.83 Service fee

 Joining Helicon once again will be the astounding North American Step-dance Champion Jonathan Srour (who grew up attending the concerts) and two additional bands: The Ken & Brad Kolodner Quartet and Charm City Junction!
-Ken has performed with his son Brad for the last seven years along with bandmates Alex Lacquement and Rachel Eddy as a quartet, releasing Swift House in 2017.
+Ken has performed with his son Brad for the last eight years along with bandmates Alex Lacquement and Rachel Eddy as a quartet, releasing Swift House in 2017.
 Charm City Junction features Ken's son, Brad Kolodner, Patrick McAvinue, Sean McComiskey and Alex Lacquement.
-The band celebrates the release of their second CD - Duckpin, which recently charted as high as #3 on the Billboard Bluegrass charts.

 Helicon toured widely throughout North American and Europe for many years.
 The members ceased touring in 1998 to pursue solo careers.
 They are internationally recognized as among the finest practitioners of their respective instruments, recording over 50 recordings.
 Together, the members of Helicon continue to work their magic year after year.
 The trio has Baltimore roots: Kolodner was born here and still resides in Baltimore, Norman lived in Baltimore since age 11 and now has returned to his native Nova Scotia; and Bullock now lives in NC but was originally from the DC area.